ndoylend/RepData_PeerAssessment1/PA1_template.md

 max.interval <- which.max(typical$steps)
 ```

-This **maximum number of steps per interval occurs at 08:35**, as shown on the following annotated plot.
+This **maximum number of steps per interval occurs at 08:35**, as shown on the following annotated time series plot.

 ```r
  # plot the daily profile without an x-axis: